Sohan Singh Thandal

 Sohan Singh Thandal is an Indian politician and government minister from the state of Punjab.

 Constituency

 Thandal represents the Chabbewal Assembly Constituency of Punjab.
+He is a Shiromani Akali Dal Candidate for Hoshiarpur Lok Sabha constituency for the 2024 Indian general election.

 Political Party

 Thandal is a member of Shiromani Akali Dal.

 Controversy

 Thandal was convicted in a criminal misconduct, corruption, and disproportionate assets case, but was later acquitted by a higher court.